 CAPE HATTERAS LAWN LIGHTHOUSE

-Each lawn lighthouse ornament is meticulously handcrafted from synthetic stucco and masonry over a solid foam core making it virtually impervious to the elements.
-The lighthouse features real decorative windows with beautiful curtains in each window and a highly detailed six panel door.
+Each lawn lighthouse ornament is meticulously handcrafted from synthetic stucco and masonry over a solid foam core making it virtually impervious to the elements!
+Each lighthouse features real decorative windows with beautiful curtains, and a highly detailed six panel door.
 The lighthouse is completely hand-

 The Cape Hatteras Lighthouse is located on Hatteras Island in the Outer Banks of North Carolina near the community of Buxton.
 At a height of 200 feet (61 m) it is the 23rd tallest "traditional lighthouse" in the world.
 It is part of the Cape Hatteras National Seashore.